-Built by the Norfolk Southern Railroad in 1882, this grand facility was renovated by the city and Virginia Tech in the 1990's, and is now operated as a DoubleTree.
+Built by the Norfolk Southern Railroad in 1882, this grand facility was renovated by the city and Virginia Tech in the 1990's, and is now under Hilton's Curio brand.
 Connected to shops, restaurants and museums by a pedestrian bridge, this is the location for exploring downtown Roanoke.

 Located on campus, walking distance from Blacksburg's Main Street, this modern facility is built of the "Hokie Stone" that is a hallmark of Virginia Tech buildings.
 Preston's Restaurant onsite provides an excellent breakfast buffet in the morning.